XMCyber/XMGoat/README.md

 <img src="https://github.com/XMCyber/XMGoat/blob/main/xmgoat.png" width="400" height="400">

 ## Overview
-XM Goat, is XM Cyber terraform templates that can be used for educational purposes of Azure.

-By using XM Goat, you will learn about common Azure security issues.
+XM Goat is composed of XM Cyber terraform templates that help you learn about common Azure security issues.
+Each template is a vulnerable environment, with some significant misconfigurations.
+Your job is to attack and compromise the environments.

+Here’s what to do for each environment:

+Run installation and then get started.

+With the initial user and service principal credentials, attack the environment based on the scenario flow (for example, XMGoat/scenarios/scenario_1/scenario1_flow.png).

+If you need help with your attack, refer to the solution (for example, XMGoat/scenarios/scenario_1/solution.md).

+When you’re done learning the attack, clean up.

 ## Requirements
 * Azure tenant